-People who have narcolepsy sometimes have sleep attacks falling asleep in unlikely places and situations.
-Narcolepsy is a condition that has to be managed by a sleep specialist as there is currently no cure, but medications and behavioral therapy are used to help control symptoms allowing those with the condition live normal lives.
+People who have narcolepsy sometimes have sleep attacks, falling asleep in unlikely places and situations.
+Narcolepsy is a condition that has to be managed by a sleep specialist as there is currently no cure, but medications and behavioral therapy are used to help control symptoms allowing those with the condition to live normal lives.

 6. Obstructive Sleep Apnea